 Under the 14th Amendment to the Constitution, no state shall deprive any person of life, liberty, or property, without due process of law.
-If your right to due process has been denied, contact Hale & Monico in Chicago right away.
+If your right to due process has been denied, contact Hale & Monico right away.
 We are dedicated advocates for victims of civil rights violations.

 Why Choose Hale & Monico?